jamoffitt67/jamoffitt67.github.io/index.md

 ## Julia A. Moffitt, PhD
 **Physiologist, Data Scientist**

-The following portfolio includes a compilation of research projects I've conducted, written and published as a physiologist and several recent data science projects I've completed.
+The following portfolio includes a compilation of research projects I've conducted and published as a physiologist and several recent data science projects I've completed.
 I am currently blending these two areas of experience and interest in a project investigating the analysis of pacing behavior in ultramarathon runners.
 Ongoing research efforts in Heart Rate Variability analysis in humans is continuing as well.
 A link to my full-length CV is provided below.
 Feel free to explore links for examples of my work in all these areas.

 ### Data Science Projects